learn-co-curriculum/iron-starter-part-one/README.md

 );
 ```

-On the first 3 lines we are importing the `createStore`, `combineReducers`, and our reducer  functions to setup our app state.
-We then defined a variable called `reducers` that merged in the state of the `apiRequestStatus` reducer and the `campaigns` reducer.
-We imported the names as `apiRequestStatus` and `campaigns`, because we want our state to look like
+Let's take a moment to review this code.
+On the first 3 lines we are importing the `createStore`, `combineReducers`, and reducer functions.
+We then defined a variable called `reducers` that combines our  `apiRequestStatus` reducer and the `campaigns` reducer.
+Make note that we imported the names as `apiRequestStatus` and `campaigns`, because we want our state to look like

 ```javascript
 {